tiandiao123/Web-application-with-Django/Readme.md

 * implement taggit functionality
 * add search engine with solr and Haystack

+### Second Part - Construct a social website:

 ### How to run my webappliation:
-* open a terminal in this repository
+* open a terminal in this repository, and enter into mysite directory
 * type the following command:
 ```
 python manage.py runserver